 The material palette compliments the craftsmanship of the original building.
 Alonside extensive use of beech and oak, cast iron panels will clad the new lift shaft.
 Celebrating a number of stained glass windows created by Exeter alumni, William Morris and Edward Burne-Jones, our proposals introduce reeded glass screen and artists’ installations in the new circulation spaces.

-Sir Rick Trainor, Rector of Exeter College
+Sir Rick Trainor, Rector of Exeter College, University of Oxford

 - Exeter College Library